Download This Sample

 Charles Dickens Worksheets

-This is a fantastic bundle which includes everything you need to know about Charles Dickens across 21 in-depth pages.
-These are ready-to-use Charles Dickens worksheets that are perfect for teaching students about Charles Dickens who was a 19th century novelist who became famous for his works like A Christmas Carol, Oliver Twist, and Great Expectations.
+This is a fantastic bundle that includes everything you need to know about Charles Dickens across 21 in-depth pages.
+These are ready-to-use Charles Dickens worksheets that are perfect for teaching students about Charles Dickens who was a 19th-century novelist who became famous for his works like A Christmas Carol, Oliver Twist, and Great Expectations.
 He was a personal favorite of Queen Victoria.

 - Charles Dickens Facts